Introduction

 Working With Configuration Data

 There are several different ways to work with configuration data.
-Configuration sources are normalized to a generic key-value pair format, which can then be merged and consumed universally; regardless of the original format.
+Configuration providers are normalized to a generic key-value pair format, which can then be merged and consumed universally; regardless of the original format.

 Hierarchical Configuration Data